alexpusch/rust-magic-patterns/dumbing-down-iterator/Readme.md

 }
 ```

 This trait defines the basic mechanism for iteration.
 It has a single method `next` which returns the next item in the iteration, or `None` if the iteration is over.
-The `Item` associated type defines the type of the items in the iteration.
+The `Item` [associated type](https://doc.rust-lang.org/book/ch19-03-advanced-traits.html#specifying-placeholder-types-in-trait-definitions-with-associated-types) defines the type of the items in the iteration.

 ## Example - SliceIterator
 Let's implement a simple iterator for a simple slice - `[T]`.
 This is a
 dumbing down of [std::slice::Iter](https://doc.rust-lang.org/std/slice/struct.Iter.html)

 The `SliceIterator` struct holds a reference to the vector and the current position in the iteration.
-Note the lifetime parameter `'a` which is used to ensure that the iterator does not outlive the vector it iterates.

 ```rust
 /// The lifetime parameter `'a` is used to ensure that the iterator does not outlive the data it iterates over.